SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 System Operation
 ===

+System operation is a set of pre-defined operation offering support for handling browser or scenarios.

 How to Use System Operations?
 ---

-System operation is a set of pre-defined operation offering support for handling browser or scenarios.

-The usage of system operation is much alike to the web operation.
+The usage of system operation is much alike to the [Web Operation](ref_web_operation.md).
 You just need to drag & drop a system operation onto a scenario flow or flow, and fill the parameters for the operation.
 However, there are still several differences between the system operation and web operation that you need to know:

 #### Parameters